smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 If packet is to be delivered to the next hop in 'Guaranteed' mode by Retransmitting Device, it is processed in the following manner:

-If the packet already has LOOP-ACK extra header (see below), and next hop has NEXT-HOP-ACK flag set in the Routing Table, then Retransmitting Device:
+If the packet already has LOOP-ACK extra header (see below), and next hop has NEXT-HOP-ACKS flag set in the Routing Table, then Retransmitting Device:

 * sends Samp-Loop-Ack-Packet (see below) back to the requestor specified in LOOP-ACK extra header
 * removes LOOP-ACK extra header
 * continues processing as specified below

-If the next hop has NEXT-HOP-ACK flag set in the Routing Table, the packet is sent using underlying protocol's "bus uni-cast with ACK".
+If the next hop has NEXT-HOP-ACKS flag set in the Routing Table, the packet is sent using underlying protocol's "bus uni-cast with ACK".
 If this operation returns 'failure' (i.e. ACK wasn't received), SAMP retries it 5 (TODO) times (with exponentially increasing timeouts - TODO) - it is treated as 'Routing-Error'.
 In particular:

 * if the packet has Root as Target-Address: